amireh/cornflux/README.md

 ### Handling actions

-Construct an "acting" version of the component that should be performing side-effects with the `ActionProvider` decorator and define the action
-handlers:
+Use the `ActionProvider` decorator to construct a version of the component that is able to receive action requests and carry them out.

 ```javascript
 import { ActionProvider } from 'cornflux';